cswank/quimby/README.md

     openssl pkcs12 -export -clcerts -in craig_dev_cert.pem -inkey craig_dev_key.pem -out craig_dev.p12

 Add the p12 file to your certificates in Keychain Access on macos (double click on the p12 file).

+On iOS you need to email the p12 file to yourself, double-click to install it.
+You then need to go to Settings/General/About/Certificate Trust Settings and enable full trust for root certificates for the one you just installed.